-The Psychology course is an introduction to three different approaches to understanding behaviour: the biological, cognitive and sociocultural approaches.
-These approaches will be studied through areas of applied psychology: abnormal psychology, developmental psychology, health psychology, and the psychology of relationships.
-Students will be required to employ a range of research methods, both qualitative and quantitative, to test their observations and hypotheses.
-They will consider the various approaches to research and be expected to critically reflect on the evidence.
-Students will design, implement, analyse and evaluate their own investigations.
+The Psychology course is an introduction to three different approaches to understanding behaviour.
+Both Standard Level and Higher Level students will study the biological, cognitive and sociocultural approaches.
+Higher Level level students will study extensions to the core covering the role of animal research in understanding human behaviour, cognitive processing in a digital world and the role of globalisation.
+These approaches will be studied through one or two areas of applied psychology: abnormal psychology, developmental psychology, health psychology, and the psychology of relationships.
+Students will consider the various approaches to research and be expected to critically reflect on the evidence.
+Students will design, implement, analyse and evaluate their own investigations for the Internal Assessment.